copyright©2025

 I found work at the Foundry, a sprawling hotel with a nightclub where the music throbbed late into the night.
 My task was simple: clear away the glasses abandoned by the revelers.
 It was not the life I had imagined, only a temporary measure.
 Martin fretted over me endlessly, urging me to find something better, his concern gentle but insistent.

 Then, one evening, Jack called.
 The number I had once scrawled for him had not been forgotten.
-My hands shook at the sound, fear and shame rising in equal measure.
+My hands shook at the sound, nerves and shyness rising in equal measure.
 It felt as though I were speaking to him for the first time, arranging a first date with someone who had long ago stolen my heart.
-So much had passed, yet my voice trembled, my throat dry—I was a girl again, dizzy with schoolgirl love.
+So much time had passed, so much water under the bridge—hence the tremble in my voice and the dryness in my throat—I was a girl again, dizzy with schoolgirl love.

 Martin encouraged me gently, slipping into the other room to give me privacy.
-He even offered his flat for our meeting, smiling like sunlight as he left for a session with Irish musicians.
-When he smiled, crinkles fanned out around his eyes, and his gaze glowed warm and steady.
+He even offered his flat for our meeting, smiling in a way that made the space feel easier, lighter, before leaving for a session with Irish musicians.
+Crinkles fanned out around his eyes, his gaze warm and steady.
 Were he not so intrusive, I might have cherished him for that kindness alone.

 But joy had already taken root.
 I was to see Jack again.
 He arrived as promised, even on time—a rare thing.

 Martin’s flat was modest, but enough for our first meeting.
 Jack looked as striking as ever.
 He sat beside me on the worn sofa, and together we picked up the thread we had dropped years ago.
 He was attentive, gallant.
 Soon, however, his restraint faltered.
 He leaned over me, kissing me with a fervor that made me laugh through tears, whispering that I was beautiful.
-I never fully believed him—but oh, how I wanted to.
+I did not truly believe him—but in that moment, I longed with all my heart to.

 His scent lingered, woven into me like memory itself.
 I had missed the solidity of his body, the warmth it offered.
 For years, he had been only an idea, a recollection, a yearning—and now, to touch him again was almost unbearable.
 Waves of emotion surged through me until I felt I might weep with happiness.
-It was home.
+It felt like homecoming—like returning to a place I had longed for without fully realizing it.
 And still, the evening ended chastely, just as I had promised Martin it would.

 In time, I realized I could not stay with Martin.
 His hunger for touch pressed too insistently upon me.
 I confided in Jack, who insisted I leave.
 The thought of me being cornered by another man disturbed him deeply.
 I was grateful to Martin for his help, but his endless need for intimacy had crossed a line I could no longer tolerate.